YeThor/yethor.github.io/content/blog/230611-algo-DynamicProgramming/index.md

 }
 ```

-The solution using recursion have to call and execute itself until `n` becomes 1.
+The solution using recursion has to call and execute itself until `n` becomes 1.
 Since it calls itself `2^n` times, it has exponential time complexity, `O(2^n)`.
-On the other hand, the solution using dynamic programming solve subproblems and save the partial solution iteratively.
+On the other hand, the solution using dynamic programming solves subproblems iteratively, stores the partial solutions and reuses them without recomputation.
 So the time complexity becomes a polynomial, `O(n)`.
-This is the one of examples that dynamic programming optimizes recursion problems.
+This is the one of examples that dynamic programming optimizes the recursion problems.

 ## What can be solved by dynamic programming approach?

 Not all recursive problems can be solved by dynamic programming.
-There are two necessary conditions.
+There are two necessary conditions, overlapping subproblems and optimal substructure.

 ### 1. Overlapping Subproblems

 When the solution to the same subproblem is needed more than once to solve the main problem, we say the problem has overlapping subproblems.
-In the previously explained Fibonacci problem, the answer of `f(3)` is needed when you get the answer for `f(4)` and `f(5)`.
+In the previously explained Fibonacci problem above, the answer of `f(3)` is needed when you get the answer for `f(4)` and `f(5)`.

 In other words, a binary search problem can't be solved by dynamic programming since all of the subproblems has an unique array to find an answer.
-So it uses divide and conquer technique.
+So it uses divide and conquer technique, not dynamic programming.

 ### 2. Optimal Substructure